 Five protected areas have been identified within a 15Km radius of the site.
 However, they are all located outside the potential impact zone of the proposed project, with the exception of the South Moroccan Oasis Biosphere Reserve and the Mansour Ed Dahbi reservoir Ramsar site and an Important Bird Area (IBA).
-The South Moroccan Oasis Biosphere Reserve includes the entire province of Ouarzazate, and the Mansour Ed Dahbi reservoir is located approximately 7.5 km south of the southern boundary of the site and could potentially be affected by the project.
+The South Moroccan Oasis Biosphere Reserve includes the entire province of Ouarzazate, and the Mansour Ed Dahbi reservoir is located approximately 6.5 km south of the southern boundary of the site.
 Regarding the South Moroccan Oasis Biosphere Reserve, the proposed project is located within Zone B of its framework management plan, which is defined as a buffer zone with the objective of only permitting developments that are compatible with conservation principles.
-Water abstraction from the Mansour Ed Dahbi reservoir has been minimised by using dry cooling and treating and reusing water, to minimise impacts on the wetland.
+The impact on the Mansour Ed Dahbi reservoir has been minimised through the implementation of dry cooling design and the treatment and reuse of water within the plan.